 As we are unable to award a grant directly to an applicant, a sponsor from a professional background must first be nominated to apply on the applicant’s behalf.
 This can be a social worker, support worker, housing officer or a healthcare professional etc. (If you are a sponsor please see the “Registering as an approved sponsor” section underneath the Grants heading).

-Once your chosen sponsor has been nominated and approved by us, they will receive an online application form that your sponsor will need to complete on your behalf.
-Once the application has been submitted, we will inform you of the outcome by post.
+Once your chosen sponsor has been nominated and approved by us, they will receive information on how to make an online application which they will need to complete on your behalf.
+Once the application has been submitted, we will then inform them if your grant application has been successful.

-Please note that carers grants will be awarded in the form of a cheque and this will need to be addressed and accepted to your sponsor's organisation.
-We cannot issue cheques directly to applicants.
+Please note that carers grants will be awarded in the form of a cheque/bacs payment and this will paid to the sponsor's organisation.
+We cannot issue payments directly to applicants under any circumstances.

 Funding for Organisations: